leoliu0216/Embedded-System-Fall-2023-Mini-Project/README.md

-This repository is created for the Embedded Systems course project in the autumn of 2023.
+This repository is created for the Embedded Systems course project in the autumn of 2023 (grades: 20 / 20).
 The system developed is a simple game system based on the LCD1602 display.
 Programming is done using embedded C for the ATmega328P microcontroller.
 The project includes the following components:

 1. Basic Input/Output
 2. Interrupt Design